Sunny-xjx/FDIA-SLC-Joint-Framework/README.md

 4. machine-learning classification scripts;
 5. generated FDIA/SLC datasets.

+## Data source

+The raw load data used in this study are derived from the public 2012 Global Energy Forecasting Competition (GEFC) dataset.

 ## Citation

 After publication, the DOI and citation information of the paper will be added here.